 On with the story.

 Vera and I spent the next two days buried in code.
-By the time the Hacker School demo day came, we had nothing finished that we could show.
+By the time the Recurse Center demo day came, we had nothing finished that we could show.
 We could only talk about the way the Fibonacci heap algorithm works.

 Vera explained that a Fibonacci heap is not one heap (tree), but a list of self-contained sub-heaps (trees).
 She said there is a minimum pointer which indicates the sub-heap root node with the smallest sorting value.
 I can’t remember if she used a metaphor of cities on a map, and if she explained that, in this metaphor, the keys on the nodes are the distances of the nodes from the starting city.